 Engagements of the current season include Elisabeth in Tannhäuser at Metropolitan Opera in New York, the reprise of Santuzza in Cavalleria Rusticana in London, followed by the title role of La Wally in Monte Carlo.
 Moreover she will perform the title role of Tristan and Isolde at Festspielhaus Baden Baden and will reinvited for Sieglinde in Die Walküre.
 At Teatro alla Scala Eva-Maria Westbroek will perform Minnie in La Fanciulla del West.

-Eva-Maria Westbroek studied at the Royal Conservatory of The Hague from 1988 to 1995.
+The Dutch soprano studied at the Royal Conservatory of The Hague.
 Her vocal teachers included Iris Adami Corradetti and the American tenor James McCray.
-She made her operatic debut at the Aldeburgh Festival in 1994 as Mère Marie in Poulenc's Dialogues des Carmélites.
-She was a prize winner at an international competition in Rome, which allowed her to sing the role of Tosca at age 25.
+She was a prize winner at an international competition in Rome, which allowed her to give her professional debut with the role of Tosca at age 25 at Teatro Manzoni in Rome.
 She also was a laureate at the Angelica Catalani Concours and the Santa Maria Ligure Concours.